josh1221wa/100-Days-of-Python---Udemy/README.md

 ## Day 55 - Intermediate+ HTML and URL Passing in Flask and the Higher Lower Game

 Completed On : 20/07/2023

+## Day 56 - Intermediate+ Rendering HTML/Static Files and Using Website Templates

+Completed On : 23/07/2023